The name Ashbirn belongs to the early history of Britain, it's origins lie with the Anglo-Saxons

 years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations

 in names are frequently found in early Anglo-Saxon

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Ashbirn include Ashburnham, Asbury, Astbury, Ashburner, Ashbourn, Ashburn, Ashburnam, Ashburham, Ashbourne and many more.

 Early Notables of the Ashbirn family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Ashbirn Notables in all our PDF Extended History products and printed products wherever possible.
+Joseph Ashbury (1638-1720), was an English actor and theatrical manager.
+"Born in London in 1638, he was of good family, educated at Eton, and entered...
+Another 87 words (6 lines of text) are included under the topic Early Ashbirn Notables in all our PDF Extended History products and printed products wherever possible.